yunaimatsu/yunai-hp/README.md

 > 7 languages are available in this repo.
 All contents are translated by the repo owner.
-If you find any syntactic or lexical error, let me know throw `Pull Request`.
+If you find any syntactic or lexical error, let me know through `Pull Request`.
 >
 > [日本語](#ja)
 >